 “I’ve got $1 million dollars to get this project going.”

 It’s never happened before… but a girl can dream, can’t she? 🙂

 Even if it never happens, that’s OK.
 I’ve got the shoestring budget thing down.

-The other day I had a really good call with one of my Inner Circle members.
+The other day I had a really good call with one of my knights in the Marketing Camelot.

 He only had one concern.